 This section will give you information about the visiting hours and guidelines in place at SickKids.

-- For inpatient units (patients staying overnight on a unit), families may designate two family caregivers to be with the child at the same time during daytime hours, but only one can be present overnight (9 p.m. to 6 a.m.).
+- For inpatient units (patients staying overnight on a unit), families may designate two family caregivers to be with the child at the same time, but only one can be present overnight (9 p.m. to 6 a.m.).

 Please review our COVID-19 Information Hub for the latest updates to visitor restrictions.
 Below is our typical approach to visiting at SickKids.